Christie Brinkley Shares Vintage Vacation Photo With Instagram

 A Day in the garden is a day well spent!????????????
 This is the first Peony to bloom, and I planted the sweet peas on the Eiffel Tower.
 Oh and SWIPE???????? to see a new bird that has joined our quarantine I call him Indigo!
 He’s as blue at the gorgeous blue sky! ????
 Hey Bird Lovers!
 That’s an #indigobunting !They are quite rare and I feel so very lucky to have this beauty make my home is own !!!
 In fact I’m going to carry my little real camera with me in hopes of getting a better shot !???????????? #garden #gardening #warblers #gardener #greenthumb #organicgarden REMEMBER TO CHECK MY STORIES ????????????????????????????????????????????????????????????????

 If the year of the film is any indication, then this was around the time when Christie was one of the hottest models in the fashion industry.
 She appeared on three consecutive Sports Illustrated Swimsuit Issue covers during the years 1979, 1980, and 1981.
 Christie was the first model to achieve that feat.
-It was also the period of time when she was nearing the end of her first marriage to artist Jean-Francois Allaux whom she wed in 1973 when she was just 19.
-The couple divorced in 1981 reported Closer Weekly.
+It was also the period of time when she was nearing the end of her first marriage to artist Jean-Francois Allaux, whom she wed in 1973 when she was just 19.
+The couple divorced in 1981, reported Closer Weekly.

 Marge Brinkley passed in September 2012, just two months after her husband and Christie’s father, Don Brinkley.